PROFILE

 population.
 English, also an official language,

-is widely understood.
-It is spoken by more than
+is widely understood, being spoken by more than

 one-third of the population.
 Every major